Pre-processing#

 x, y = load_dataset("GunPoint", preprocess=preprocess.minmax_scale)

-accept both a function that expects a ndarray
+The preprocess accept both a function that expects a ndarray and returns a

 the same as the function names enumerated above.
 For example, the previous code